-- 3.3 (1) Cheque payments may be made at - - (a) any Customs Office during the office hours determined for that Customs Office in terms of section 14(1)(c)(i) of the Control Act;9 or - (b) a bank. - (2) The following conditions apply to payments made by cheque: - (a) A cheque must be signed and made out to "South African Revenue Service" in any of the official languages of the Republic and the payment must be reflected in Rand;
+- 3.3 (1) Cheque payments referred to in rule 3.1(1)(b) may be made at- - (a) any Customs Office during the office hours determined for that Customs Office in terms of section 14(1)(c)(i) of the Control Act; or - (b) a bank.

+(2) The following conditions apply to payments made by cheque:

+(a) A cheque must be signed and made out to "South African Revenue Service" in any of the official languages of the Republic and the payment must be reflected in Rand;

-9 Note that a list of Customs Offices is published on the SARS website containing office hours and other details in relation to each office.
+&lt;sup>10 Note that a list of Customs Offices is published on the SARS website containing office hours and other details in relation to each office.

-- (b) no cheque payment by a person in respect of whom two cheques made out to the South African Revenue Service had been "referred to drawer" in the three years preceding the date of payment will be accepted, unless that person can show cause why the cheque payment should be allowed in the circumstances; - (c) a cheque exceeding an amount of R10 000 must be bank guaranteed; - (d) the total amount for payment made by cheque by the same person per day is R50 000, irrespective of the number of cheque payments made on that day; - (e) no post-dated cheques will be accepted; and - (f) a cheque payment must, in the case of a payment made at a - - (i) Customs Office as contemplated in subrule (1)(a), be accompanied by a payment reference number; and - (ii) bank as contemplated in subrule (1)(b), be accompanied by a payment advice notice that is not older than seven calendar days.
+- (b) no cheque payment by a person in respect of whom two cheques made out to the South African Revenue Service had been "referred to drawer" in the three years preceding the date of payment will be accepted, unless that person can show cause why the cheque payment should be allowed in the circumstances; - (c) a cheque exceeding an amount of R10 000 must be bank guaranteed; - (d) the total amount for payment made by cheque by the same person per day is R50 000, irrespective of the number of cheque payments made on that day; - (e) no post-dated cheques will be accepted are not acceptable; and - (f) a cheque payment must, in the case of a payment made at a- - (i) Customs Office as contemplated in subrule (1)(a), be accompanied by a payment reference number; and - (ii) bank as contemplated in subrule (1)(b), be accompanied by a payment advice notice that is not older than seven calendar days.